enasequence/webin-cli-validator/README.md

 More complex implementation example can be found in https://github.com/enasequence/sequencetools/blob/master/src/main/java/uk/ac/ebi/embl/api/validation/submission/SubmissionValidator.java

-### Reports
-The ValidationResponse object just returns the state, we write all the validation messages and any exception messages or exception stack trace into set of report files.
-Webin-CLI currently generates three kind of reports.
-  1. Report file specific to each submission file : Placed under <submission_files__directory>/\<context\>/\<name\>/validate/\<file_name\>.report.
-Manifest has list of uk.ac.ebi.ena.webin.cli.validator.file.SubmissionFile objects, each submission file should contain a file type, actual submitted file and a report file to write all the validation message specific to actual submitted file.Webin-CLI will take care of this business.
-  2. webin-cli.report : Available in home directory where all the submission files are exists, e.g., <submission_files_directory>/webin-cli.report.
-A short summary and/or exception stacktrace of ubnormal termination of webin-CLI execution.
+## Validator report files

+The *ValidationResponse* only contains the *VALIDATION_SUCCESS* or *VALIDATION_ERROR* state.
+The validators are expected to write all messages intended for submitters, including error messages and exception stack traces, into report files.
+The report file locations and names are set by the Webin-CLI and provided to the validators using the *Manifest* object.

+### Input file specific report files

+Whenever possible, messages should be written into input file specific report files.
+These report files are defined in the   *uk.ac.ebi.ena.webin.cli.validator.file.SubmissionFile.reportFile* field.
+They point to '\<output directory\>/\<context\>/\<name\>/validate/\<file\>.report' files where \<file\> corresponds to the input file name that is being validated.
+The input file is defined in the *uk.ac.ebi.ena.webin.cli.validator.file.SubmissionFile.file* field.

+### Submission specific report files

-  3. webin-cli.report : Messages which can’t be attributed to a specific input file.
-Placed under \<submission_files__directory\>/\<context\>/\<name\>/validate/webin-cli.report
+Messages which can’t be attributed to specific input files should be written into the submission specific report file.
+This report file is defined in the *uk.ac.ebi.ena.webin.cli.validator.file.Manifest.reportFile* field and point to the '\<output directory\>/\<context\>/\<name\>/validate/webin-cli.report' file.

+## Validator temporary files

+Any temporary files should be written into the *uk.ac.ebi.ena.webin.cli.validator.file.Manifest.processDir* directory.

 ## Manifest implementation

-- Please provide us with the desired manifest file fields for your specific context.
-- A context specific manifest object will be made available in the webin-cli-validator project by the Webin-CLI maintainers after an agreement on the manifest fields with the validator implementors.
+Please provide us with the desired manifest file fields for your specific context.
+A context specific *Manifest* class will be created Webin-CLI maintainers after an agreement on the manifest fields with the validator implementors.

- - The context specific manifest classes extend the *uk.ac.ebi.ena.webin.cli.validator.manifest.Manifest* abstract class.
-Please check *uk.ac.ebi.ena.webin.cli.validator.manifest.GenomeManifest* for an example.
+The context specific *Manifest* class will extend the *uk.ac.ebi.ena.webin.cli.validator.manifest.Manifest* abstract class.
+Manifest fields defined in the abstract class that are available to all contexts include:
- - The *Manifest* abstract class has all the common properties available to all contexts.
-It is extended to add the context spefic properties.
+- description
+- authors
+- address
+- sample
+- study
+- run
+- analysis
+- files
+- ignoreErrors

 ## Adding the validator to Webin-CLI

-- Please make your validator available in a public maven repository as a fat JAR containing all required dependencies.
+- Make your validator available in a public maven repository as a fat JAR containing all required dependencies.
-- Please send the artifact details to the Webin-CLI maintainers.
+- Send the artifact details to the Webin-CLI maintainers.
-- The Webin-CLI maintainers will add your JAR dependency into Webin-CLI and implement a manifest reader as well as xml creation and submission functionality for your context.
+- Webin-CLI maintainers will add your JAR dependency into Webin-CLI and implement a manifest reader as well as xml creation and submission functionality for your context.

 ## Webin-CLI maintainers